An Open Source Schema Registry with Schema Checks for Federated GraphQL

 - The CLI: With Cosmo’s CLI, you’ll be able to create, update, and delete new schemas, validate them, start new projects and more.
 It talks directly to the Control Plane to perform these actions and it’s going to be one of your main points of contact with the stack.

 Finally, as a note, keep in mind that Cosmo can be entirely self-hosted via Kubernetes (locally for dev via Minikube, or any K8s deployment on AKS, EKS, or GKE) and WunderGraph provides a helm chart to quickly do so.
-You could also opt for their managed option in the cloud (although at the time of this writing, Cosmo Cloud is on a closed beta program).
+You could also opt for their managed option in the cloud , Cosmo Cloud, which is now generally available and free to get started with.

 Your first stop should be the Schema registry, which is where you can see the most recent state of your federated schema.
-You’ll be able to read the entire composed schema in full detail (including all types, fields, directives, and subschemas).
+You’ll be able to read the entire composed schema in full detail (including all types, fields, directives, and subgraph schemas).

 You can get to this section by clicking on the left-side menu option “Schema”: